About the Program

 Our faculty members are dedicated professionals, with many at the top of their profession.
 And, it’s probably no coincidence that approximately 70% have ties to URMC by either obtaining their medical degree or completing their internship, residency or fellowship here.

-In Musculoskeletal radiology we have 6 faculty members including 4 members of the Society of Skeletal Radiology and 1 member of the International Skeletal Society.
+In Musculoskeletal radiology we have faculty members who are members of the Society of Skeletal Radiology and the International Skeletal Society.

 The Department of Imaging Sciences enjoys a warm and collegial relationship with other departments throughout the University of Rochester Medical Center.
 Our fellows benefit by interacting closely with residents, fellows, and attending physicians from these programs at many interdisciplinary conferences.